“The HP Elite C1030 Chromebook isn't cheap, but it has business acumen in spades.”

 How long will it last?

-Theis extremely well built and equipped to power Chrome OS for years to come.
+The Elite C1030 Chromebook is extremely well built and equipped to power Chrome OS for years to come.
 You’ll also appreciate the three-year warranty that’s included with our review unit.

 Should you buy it?